northcreation-agency/silverstripe-lingo/README.md

 ## How to use

-Set the location of the file/s that should be used for the texts to be handled in the yml config file of your project.
-Ie:  `app/_config/mysite.yml`
+Set the location of the file/s that should be used for the texts to be handled in the yml config file of your project, ie:  `app/_config/mysite.yml`

 `moduleCatalog` is the catalog that the `textCatalog` is placed in (at the "first level").

 `textCatalog` is the catalog that will contain the yml-files to be read by the module.

-Example:
+Example: app/admintext

-mysite/admintext

 Where `app` is the "moduleCatalog" and `admintext` is the "textCatalog".

 ```
-Lingo:
+NorthCreationAgency\SilverStripeLingo\Lingo:
   moduleCatalog: app
   textCatalog: admintext
 ```